 Story Seekers™ Workshops

-Coming up in July 2015: a public workshop in Seattle.
+Coming up in October 2015: a public workshop in Minneapolis.
 Read more and register here!

 Mike Bosworth and his business partners conduct Story Seekers™ workshops around the United States, Europe and Asia each year.
 Workshops are interactive, practical, experiential, and feedback-oriented.
 Each one typically takes place over multiple days, and is broken into lecture, practice, coaching, and real-life case-study exercises.
 Participants discover how to connect with, influence and inspire change in others.
 The methodology is a research-based framework that harnesses the power of three underused and underdeveloped communication methods: storytelling, story “tending” and connective listening.
 If you are interested in hosting or attending a workshop, please contact us.